wulukewu/mcl-sign-in-system/README.md

 set username=your_username
 set password=your_password
 set otpauth=your_otpauth_url
-set inorout=signout  # Optional, defaults to signin set discord_token=your_discord_token # Optional
-set discord_guild_id=your_discord_guild_id # Optional
-set discord_channel_id=your_discord_channel_id # Optional
+set inorout=signout  # Optional.
+If not set, the script will try to sign out first, then sign in if sign out is not possible. set cookies="key1=value1; key2=value2" # Optional set discord_token=your_discord_token # Optional set discord_guild_id=your_discord_guild_id # Optional set discord_channel_id=your_discord_channel_id # Optional